 Your actual costs may vary based on your individual spending plans.
 Your investment in your premedical education is significant, but we hope you will agree it has enduring value.
 We encourage students to build a personal spending plan that focuses on needs rather than wants.
 Use the following information as a guide from which to build your personal spending plan.

 Subsidized Federal Direct Loans are awarded based on demonstrated need.
-If you borrowed your first Federal Direct Loan after July 1, 2013, your eligibility for subsidized Federal Direct Loans may also be impacted by SULA Loan Limits.
 The federal government pays the interest that accrues on the subsidized loan while the student is in-school at least half time.
 Students do not have to demonstrate need to borrow the Unsubsidized Federal Direct Loan.
 Students who borrow the unsubsidized loan are responsible for the interest that accrues from time of disbursement.
 Payment may be deferred while the student is in-school at least half time.

-The interest rate for loans made for enrollment periods that start between July 1, 2017 and June 30, 2018 is fixed at 4.45% .
+The interest rate for loans made for enrollment periods that start between July 1, 2023 and June 30, 2024 is fixed at 5.50% .
 There is also a federal origination fee on the Federal Direct Loan.
-Loans first disbursed between October 1, 2017 and September 30, 2018 will have a fee of 1.066%.
+Loans first disbursed between October 1, 2020 and September 30, 2023 will have a fee of 1.057%.
 Based on the timing of the changes in interest rates and fees, students should expect to see a change in rate from their first loan for the summer-fall loan period and their second loan for the spring only period.
-For more information, visit studentloans.gov
+For more information, visit https://studentaid.gov/understand-aid/types/loans/interest-rates

 Combined Maximum Subsidized & Unsubsidized Federal Direct Stafford Loan